rdm1234/SharpStartupTasks/Readme.md

     });
 ```

 <a name="AddFromAssembleyTypesThenOrderedExcept"> 6.
-To add tasks from assembley except types and except which are added be added later in strict order:</a>
+To add tasks from assembley except types and except which are added later in strict order:</a>
 ```C#
 services.AddStartupTasksFromAssembleyThenOrdered<SomeStartupDependentService>(
     orderedStartupTasks: new[] { typeof(MustRunAfterAllSeparetedStartupTask) },